arieselinger/us-embassy-bot/README.md

 # us-embassy-bot
-A repository aiming to help people
+A repository aiming to help people find an earlier appointment at the US embassy.